 - In Stephen King's Rose Red, Annie Wheaton is too autistic to really speak to anyone, but she is also telekinetic and telepathic.
 See also Literature, above.

 - Averted with Dougie in a later episode.
-He has no particular abilities, he's just a good (but 'slow') guy who's a Pet the Dog moment for his drug dealer brother and the target of a violent criminal seeking to use him.
+He has no particular abilities, he's just a good (but 'slow') guy who's a Pet the Dog moment for his drug dealer cousin and the target of a violent criminal seeking to use him.
 Fiona has a Mama Bear moment on his behalf.

 - "It's a gift... and a curse."